About us

 I’m Agnes and I created the Freemina clothing brand to support moms and babies in breastfeeding.
 I am a mom of two toddlers myself.
-The long and not necessarily simple adventure of feeding her daughter has wrapped up with the creation of the first clothing designs, which were intended to bring relief and comfort, but also style and elegance.
+The long and not necessarily easy adventure with breastfeeding my daughter resulted in the creation of the first clothing designs that were intended to bring relief and comfort, but also style and elegance.
 Let me tell you briefly my story.

 Despite difficult beginnings with lactation after a cesarean section, I breastfed my daughter for more than 3 years.
-I ended up with an exceptional haijnid that hung on my chest non-stop – whoever survived knows.
-I have struggled with breast congestion since the momet of the onset of the navel.
+I ended up with an exceptional high need baby who hung constantly on my breasts – anyone who has experienced it knows what I’m talking about.
+From the moment the invasion began, I struggled with congestion in my breasts.

 I had several nursing bras that I walked around in nonstop, but despite the right size, I didn’t feel comfortable in them at all.
 The breasts were compressed all the time, especially with an extra breast pad.